wadelau/wadelau.github.io/hanjst/hanjst-function-2.md

 The `{include}` tag must have the _`file`_ attribute which contains the template contents, not an actual resource  file path.

-`{include}` allows multiple layers in depth, which help designers organize template contents in a architectur mode.
+`{include}` allows multiple layers in depth, which help designers organize template contents in a top-down mode.

 The usage of `{include}` looks like as below.